Lev Shestov

 - Friedrich SchlegelPILGRIM

-Romantic fragment — irony as freedom from any fixed view.
+In the Romantic fragment, irony becomes freedom from any fixed view.

 Short exercises in the same tradition as Lev Shestov's thought.
 Each takes 5–25 minutes.